ETFs vs. mutual funds: Understand the difference

 Both ETFs and mutual funds…

 • Are typically less risky than buying individual stocks and bonds.
-Because ETFs and mutual funds can hold so many different individual investments, there's less chance of an overall portfolio loss if one investment goes bad.
-In other words, both ETFs and mutual funds typically give you some diversification.
+Because ETFs and mutual funds can hold so many different individual investments, one poorly performing asset will have a smaller impact on your overall portfolio.
+In other words, ETFs and mutual funds typically give you some diversification.

-• Have professional managers who pick the investments, so you don't have to.
-Both types of funds are administered by professional portfolio managers who choose and monitor the stocks, bonds, and/or other investments that are in the fund.
+• Have professional managers who pick the investments, so you don't have to select them.
+Professional portfolio managers choose and monitor stocks, bonds, and/or other investments that are in the fund, using either active or passive management strategies.

 How they're different